Control Data Corporation (articles, pictures, etc.)

 CDC computers & offices featured in movies

-"The Thief Who Came to Dinner" (1973; Bud Yorkin, Walter Hill, Terrence Lore Smith, Ryan O'Neal)
+"The Thief Who Came to Dinner" (1973; Bud Yorkin, Walter Hill, Terrence Lore Smith, Ryan O'Neal; HQ tower & parking lot with many Ford Mustangs; sure, the cars were a movie sponsor placement, but more or less reality at the time.)

 "Die Hard" (1988; John McTiernan, Roderick Thorp, Bruce Willis, Reginald VelJohnson; they murdered my computers!)